Fusion-Party-Aus/Formal-Documents/Constitution.md

 > **Note:** The original framework was formulated using the GFMAM methodology for developing an asset management framework with the philosophy of “Policy as an Asset”.

-5. Changes to the value framework must be ratified by the Committee and the committees of the Association’s branches so long as:
+5. Changes to the value framework must be ratified by the Committee.

+6. The committees of the Association’s branches may challenge a change so long as:

    1. the branch attends to reviewing it within a period of not greater than 3 months,